rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

     - [CLIP and BLIP-2 Models](https://github.com/openai/CLIP), (https://github.com/salesforce/BLIP)

 ---

+## Next Logical Step

+**Implement and test the scene detection module.**
+- Use the frames and metadata produced by the ingestion module.
+- Integrate with PySceneDetect or your chosen scene detection tool.
+- Save scene boundaries and prepare outputs for downstream audio and visual analysis.
+- Document and version-control your progress.

 *This roadmap is a living document and will be updated as the project evolves.
 The documentation- and rule-driven approach is central to all phases and milestones, now transitioning to implementation.
 Enjoy the journey!*